AbobakarSadeeq/PaenMart/README.md

 •	Changeable of user-address
 •	Payment of order (payment of order only cash-on-delivery)

-6. Search Engine
+6. Search Engine:
 •	Search products (products will be found by products-brands, product-name, and their categories)
 •	Suggestion search / Recommendation search
 •	Search history on the client computer

-7. Home-page / Main-project-page
+7. Home-page / Main-project-page:
 •	Discount deal carousel images (motion images display)
 •	Products categories (products can search and find easily by categories filterization)
 •	Top selling products (shows up to 5 products)